 There are so many wonderful things about spring.
 Flowers are starting to bloom, the grass is green, and (hopefully) Chicago is done with snow!
 But as accountants, we sometimes look at spring with unease.
 We’ve worked hard all fall and winter to help our clients prepare for April 15th, but how will our collective efforts pan out?
-While the work of tax season is fresh in our minds, we wanted to share our insights into the lessons learned during Cray Kaiser’s 47th tax season.
+While the work of tax season is fresh in our minds, we wanted to share our insights into the lessons learned during the 2018 tax season (Cray Kaiser’s 47th tax season).

 Tax Withholding Tables

-Last January, the IRS adjusted the federal tax withholding tables to reflect the reduced tax rates that would apply in 2018.
+Last January, the IRS adjusted the federal tax withholding tables to reflect the reduced tax rates that would apply during the 2018 tax season.
 As a result, many employees enjoyed higher paychecks, at the sake of reduced federal tax withholding.
 The problem was that the tables were too generous in reducing federal tax withholding.
 The tables didn’t take into account other changes in the law, including the loss of tax deductions by higher income individuals.
 As a result, many taxpayers faced significant, unexpected tax bills.

 If you fell into the camp of being disappointed with the tax results, let us know.
 We can plan beyond the basic tax table to advise not only the appropriate federal tax withholding rate, but also other tax minimization ideas.